plone/documentation/adapt-and-extend/change-the-font-colors.rst

-Change the Font Colours
+Change the Font Colors
 =======================

-How to change the font colours - a through-the-web approach.
+How to change the font colors - a through-the-web approach.

 You'll be introduced to some very simple techniques here for through-the-web customizations of Plone's CSS.